Personal information must be:

 9. Individual Access to Personal Information

 9.2 A customer or employee may be required to provide sufficient information to Novus to permit it to provide an account of the existence, use and disclosure of personal information.
-The information provided to Novus shall only be used for this purpose.
+The information provided to Novus will only be used for this purpose.

 10. Challenging Compliance